Pack Smart: Essentials for Backpacking Trip

 Keep your rain jacket, hats/gloves and extra layer easily accessible.
 Pack in a large garbage bag or waterproof sack to ensure they stay dry when sudden rain hits.

-Items such as water bottles/hydration pouch and water filters need to be in close reach.
 Rule of thumb: When you find water, fill up, keeping your reservoirs full to avoid extreme thirst.

-Backpacking Tips 6: Have Your BIFF Bag Handy
+Tip 6 | Keep Your BIFF Bag Handy

 If you’ve never used the BIFF - bathroom in forest floor (yes, we mean pooping in the woods), you’ll need to get familiarized with Leave No Trace Principle 3 - Dispose of Waste Properly.

-Gear Needed: small lightweight shovel, toilet paper, hand sanitizer, bag for used toilet paper and/or WAG bag
+ESSENTIALS FOR BACKPACKING TRIP BATHROOM GEAR: small lightweight shovel, toilet paper, hand sanitizer, bag for used toilet paper and/or WAG bag

 Find your bathroom spot 200 feet from trail and water (about 70 steps).